FolkvangrForgent/pf2e-hex/README.md

 # PF2e Hex Enhancements

 This module aims to enhance the use of hex grids while using the PF2e system.
-Verified for FVTT 12.330 and PF2e 6.2.0.

-**WARNING** - This module uses a lot of function patching and so it is suggested to run it on the exact version of FoundryVTT and PF2e that it is verified for.
+**WARNING** - This module uses a lot of function patching and so it is suggested to run it on the exact version of FoundryVTT that it is verified for.
+Verified for FVTT 12.330.

 **NOTE** - There are no official area rules for rectangles in pf2e, as such I will try my best to leave their functionality as open as possible.